MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 In addition to journey-level analytics, for every message within a journey (email, text message, push notification, or custom channel), you can view detailed delivery funnel insights and performance metrics to assess the content's effectiveness.
 You can access channel-specific analytics by selecting the individual message tile within the journey, or by navigating to the message details page for each channel.

-In the **Overview** section of the right pane, you can monitor key performance indicators per channel message such as:
+In the **Overview** section of the right pane, you can monitor key performance indicators (KPIs) per channel message such as:

 - **Delivery rate**: The percentage of email, text, or custom channel messages delivered divided by the number of email, text, or custom channel messages sent.
 - **Open rate**: The percentage of unique email or push notification opens divided by the number of emails or push notifications delivered.